 The woody species in this basin that fall into the OBL class are buttonbush and water hickory.
 Those considered FACW are green ash, bald cypress, black willow, box elder, Possomhaw holly, sycamore, and swamp oak.

-For mature trees the Diameter at Breast Height (DBH), which is measured approximately 1.37 meters from the ground, was recorded using an arborists' thinline and recorded for each trunk larger than 5 cm.
-Understory and herbaceous vegetation were identified to genus (or to species if possible), counted, and classed into wetland indicators.
-Herbaceous species were limited to the six most prevalent species in the 2x2 m quadrats.
+For mature trees the Diameter at Breast Height (DBH), which is measured approximately 1.37 m from the ground) was recorded using an arborists' thinline and recorded for each trunk larger than 5cm.
+Understory/herbaceous vegetation were identified to genus (or to species if possible), counted, and classed into wetland indicators.
+Herbaceous species were limited to the six most-prevalent species in the 2x2 m quadrats.

 A second, independent mature tree sampling recorded overall riparian mature tree counts.
-It was conducted within circular plots with a radius of 11.27 m, measured from a random point within each level.
-Within these plots all mature trees (those with a DBH of 5 cm or greater) were identified to species and their DBH was recorded.
+It was conducted within circular plots with a radius of 11.27 m measured from a random point within each level.
+Within these plots all mature trees (those with a DBH of 5cm or greater) were identified to species and their DBH was recorded.
 If a multi-trunked tree had more than one trunk larger than 5 cm in diameter, each DBH measurement was recorded as well.
-Trees were georeferenced using a Trimble GPS unit.
+The latitude and longitude of each tree were recorded using a Trimble GPS unit.

-After field visits, the collected biological data were combined with the GPS coordinates to create an attribute table for each plot.
+After field visits the collected biological data were combined with the GPS coordinates to create an attribute table for each plot.
 Five-foot DEM contours downloaded from the Texas Natural Resource Information System (TNRIS 2017) were combined to provide elevation data for each plot.
-The distance to each plot from the river's edge was calculated from the mapped water's edge collected at the time of field visits (Figure 3).
+The distance to each plot from the river's edge was calculated from the mapped water's edge collected at the time of field visits (Figure 5).